ArthurGareginyan/my-custom-functions/README.md

 ## Contributing

-Thank you for considering contributing to the plugin "My Custom Functions"!
-The contribution guide can be found in the [CONTRIBUTING.md](https://github.com/ArthurGareginyan/my-custom-functions/blob/master/CONTRIBUTING.md).
+Welcome and thanks!
+I appreciate you taking the initiative to contribute to this project.

+Contributing isn’t limited to just code.
+I encourage you to contribute in the way that best fits your abilities, by writing tutorials, giving a demo at your local meetup, helping other users with their support questions, or revising  the documentation for this project.

+Please take a moment to read the guidelines in the [CONTRIBUTING.md](https://github.com/ArthurGareginyan/my-custom-functions/blob/master/CONTRIBUTING.md).
+Following them helps to communicate that you respect the time of the other contributors to the project.
+In turn, they’ll do their best to reciprocate that respect when working with you, across timezones and around the world.

 ## Security Vulnerabilities

-If you discover a security vulnerability within this plugin, please send an e-mail to Arthur Gareginyan at arthurgareginyan@gmail.com.
+If you discover a security vulnerability within this plugin, please send an email to me.
 All security vulnerabilities will be promptly addressed.

 ## License